kshulgina/codetta/README.md

 	rm Pfam-A_enone.tar.gz
 	cd ..

-If you want to build your own custom profile HMM database, this will be described in a later section.
+If you want to build your own custom profile HMM database, this is be described in a later section.